pingcap/docs/develop/dev-guide-sample-application-golang-gorm.md

 # Connect to TiDB with GORM

-TiDB is a MySQL-compatible database.
-[GORM](https://gorm.io/index.html) is a currently popular open-source Golang ORM framework that also supports TiDB's features such as `AUTO_RANDOM`.
-Additionally, TiDB is the default supported database for [GORM](https://gorm.io/docs/connecting_to_the_database.html#TiDB).
+TiDB is a MySQL-compatible database, and [GORM](https://gorm.io/index.html) is a popular open-source ORM framework for Golang.
+GORM adapts to TiDB features such as `AUTO_RANDOM` and [supports TiDB as a default database option](https://gorm.io/docs/connecting_to_the_database.html#TiDB).

 In this tutorial, you can learn how to use TiDB and GORM to accomplish the following tasks: